rcrowther/django_languages/README.rst

 Options
 +++++++

 blank_label
-    The blank option should use this text (because the coder will not define the choice tuples for this field, this option can revise the 'blank' name).
+    The blank option will use text defined here (because the coder can not define the choice tuples for this field, this option can revise the 'blank' name).

 multiple
     Use a multiple selector, for many languages

 blank=True only works on single selectors/selections ('blank' can work oddly on multiple selectors).
-Alternatively, enable and promote the special 369-3 code 'und'(edined).
+Alternatively, enable and promote the special 369-3 code 'und'(undedined).

 'default' and other Model field attributes should work as expected.